Troy A. Villarreal, FACHE

 Evan Ray, FACHE

-Evan Ray, FACHE has served as the executive vice president and chief administrative officer at HCA Healthcare’s Gulf Coast Division and HCA Houston Healthcare since April 2019.
+Evan Ray, FACHE, has served as the executive vice president and chief administrative officer of HCA Healthcare’s Gulf Coast Division and HCA Houston Healthcare since April 2019.
 In his role, Ray focuses on expanding HCA Houston Healthcare’s service footprint with an integrated approach to network access, regional outreach, hospital operations and strategic planning.
-His scope of responsibility supports quality, service, and growth goals spanning eight hospitals, emergency services, human resources, marketing, planning, and rural outreach.
+His scope of responsibility supports quality, service, and growth goals spanning hospital operations, ambulatory surgery centers, urgent care operations as well as emergency services, human resources, marketing, construction and real estate.

 Prior to joining St. Vincent’s Health System and Ascension Health, Ray served in Hospital Executive Leadership roles from 2005 – 2012 in Alabama, Iowa & South Carolina.